What Happens in an Aesthetic Realism Consultation?

 But as might be expected in the study of people and of mind, consultations have also been exceedingly dramatic.
 An incident will be told, and I will ask myself, “What does this mean?”
 “What opposites are here?”
 Every time, the opposites illuminate the situation.

-Carla Burhman: They would act very warm, and then be cold, uncaring.
+Carla Buhrman: They would act very warm, and then be cold, uncaring.

-Ms. Burhman had a notion early of the world around her as being smooth and then rough, warm and then cold.
+Ms. Buhrman had a notion early of the world around her as being smooth and then rough, warm and then cold.
 It didn’t make sense.
 Her notion of the world was fragmented.

 The Three Persons: Do you think when you saw the shattered glass, it was an illustration of an idea of the world which was one you’d already had, a world you couldn’t like?

-Carla Burhman: I feel this is so important.
+Carla Buhrman: I feel this is so important.
 Yes.

 What was he to himself?